Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

-Store lawn equipment in a superb, dry location to avoid rust and moisture buildup.
+Store lawn equipment in a dry, well-ventilated location to prevent rust and moisture buildup.
 In the winter, use a protective cover to protect tools from dust and dirt.

 12. Edge Your Lawn